The Student’s Guide to Choosing a Major

 Should You Double Major in College?

 Undergraduates aren't necessarily limited to one field of study.
-Most colleges and universities allow students to double major or even triple major.
+Most colleges and universities allow you to double major or even triple major.
 Normally, students who double major choose two academic fields that complement each other, though you're not required to do this.

 What If You Want to Design Your Own Major?

-Lastly, you should speak with your advisor to get their input on important classes to include in your curriculum.
+Lastly, speak with your advisor to get their input on important classes to include in your curriculum.
 You can also speak to other students who created their own majors to learn about the pros and cons of this decision.

 Some examples of student-created majors include music and technology, public education history, and psychology of marketing.